aws-samples/connecting-data-from-google-analytics/README.md

 Solutions guidance for ingesting Google Analytics 4 data into AWS for marketing analytics and activating marketing channels with customized audience profiles.

-This sample solution will help securely ingest and analyze first-party from GA4 to combine it with third-party data in AWS.
-Marketers can further use this information to activate marketing channels with customized segments.
+This sample solution will help organizations securely ingest first-party data from GA4 to combine it with third-party data in AWS.
+As a result, marketers can further use this information to activate marketing channels with customized segments.

 ## Solution Architecture